Workers' Party (Ireland): IRSP/INLA split and feud

-Ned Stapleton Cumann inside RTÉ
+Following the February 1982 general election, Sinn Féin the Workers' Party's three TDs supported Charles Haughey's election as taoiseach in March.
+Its increased parliamentary influence prompted British embassy officials in Dublin to establish direct contacts with Seán Garland and Des O'Hagan.

+Drugs and community politics

+During the 1980s, the Workers' Party debated how to respond to Dublin's heroin crisis and the growth of Concerned Parents Against Drugs (CPAD).
+Its newspaper, The Irish People, published a sympathetic interview with CPAD activists in Fatima Mansions, while its former editor Padraig Yeates co-authored Smack, a study of the city's heroin problem published in 1985.
+However, party members criticised vigilantism within the anti-drugs campaign and argued that action against drug dealing should involve the Gardaí.
+Some members subsequently criticised the party's disengagement from the campaign, arguing that it had weakened its standing in working-class communities where Sinn Féin was gaining support through anti-drugs activity.

+RTÉ branch

-Part of the party's plan to gain influence in the Republic of Ireland was the formation and maintenance of a secret branch (cumann), the Ned Stapleton Cumann, inside Ireland's national broadcaster RTÉ.
+Media accounts and later commentary have described a secret Workers' Party branch, the Ned Stapleton Cumann, inside Ireland's national broadcaster RTÉ.
 Centred around the leadership of Eoghan Harris, the members were all employees of RTÉ and many of them were journalists.
 Members included Charlie Bird, John Caden and Marian Finucane.
-The branch started in the early 1970s and continued to operate in secrecy until the Worker's Party broke apart in the early 1990s as the Soviet Union collapsed (1991) and likewise the Workers' Party saw a major split with the formation of the Democratic Left (1992).
+The branch reportedly began in the early 1970s and continued to operate in secrecy until the early 1990s, around the time of the dissolution of the Soviet Union and the 1992 split that led to the formation of Democratic Left.
 Remaining undetected was fundamental to the existence of the Cumann, as officially RTÉ reporters were not allowed to have party-political affiliations, in order to appear objective as journalists.
 The Cumann was influential within RTÉ, and used its position to shape the output of RTÉ programming; they pushed for narratives which reflected the official Sinn Féin/Workers' Party outlook, particularly in relation to the Provisional IRA.

-One programme impacted by the Cumann, Today Tonight, aired 4 nights a week and focused on investigative journalism.
+One programme impacted by the Cumann, Today Tonight, aired four nights a week and focused on investigative journalism.
 Although not directly involved with the show, the Cumann members ensured that SFWP members regularly appeared on the programme without having to acknowledge their membership.
 The Cumann was also able to influence one of RTÉ's flagship shows The Late Late Show, and placed SFWP activists into the show's studio audience, a studio audience who often took part in discussions on the show.

 During 1981 Irish hunger strike, the Cumann was deeply annoyed by the positive coverage that the hunger strikers (such as Bobby Sands) began to receive, as they were aligned with the Provisionals.
 In response, they produced pieces which focused on the victims of violence by the Provisional IRA in Northern Ireland.